 The above video is from 2014.
-The current leather belt only comes in one width and the buckle and rivets were upgraded to 316 Stainless Steel instead of nickel plated brass.
+The current leather belt only comes in one width and the buckle was upgraded to 316 Stainless Steel instead of nickel plated brass.

 This sizing chart will help you get exactly the right belt.
 Please read it.
 Until about November 2018, we used to say, "Buy two sizes up from the waist size you generally wear.
 But that was stupid.
 So we went back to a logical sizing chart below.